 - Low technical scores.

-Government contractors often will file a GAO protest due to an exclusion from the competitive range determination.
+Government contractors often will file a GAO protest due to competitive expclusion.
 To stand a chance of winning a bid protest at GAO, you will have to show that the Agency acted unreasonably.
 Common reasons may include:

 - Oversight of critical area of your proposal;